LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Some old Prolog compilers supported some sort of mode directives to improve performance.
-To the best of my knowledge, there is no modern Prolog compiler supporting this kind of directive.
-The current version of the Logtalk compiler just parses and then discards this directive (however, see the description on :ref:`synchronized predicates <threads_synchronized_predicates>` in the :ref:`multi-threading programming <threads_threads>` section).
-Nevertheless, the use of mode directives is a good starting point for documenting your predicates.
+To the best of my knowledge, there is no modern Prolog compiler supporting this kind of directive for that purpodse.
+The current Logtalk version simply parses this directive for collecting its information for use in the reflection API (assuming the :ref:`source_data <flag_source_data>` is turned on).
+But see also see the description on :ref:`synchronized predicates <threads_synchronized_predicates>` in the :ref:`multi-threading programming <threads_threads>` section).
+In any case, the use of mode directives is a good starting point for documenting your predicates.

 .. _predicates_meta: